 The Creative Hub was founded by John Cranna.
 He is a former Auckland Branch Chair of the New Zealand Society of Authors.

 John has published two books of fiction, Visitors and Arena and won the Commonwealth Writers Prize for Best First Book, and the NZ Book Award for Fiction.
-He grew up in NZ but lived for ten years in London where he worked on urban renewal campaigns in UK's premier red-light and crime district, Kings Cross.
-His books have been published in Australia, UK and France.
+He grew up in NZ but lived for ten years in London where he worked as a community activist and journalist for those years in UK's premier red-light and crime district, Kings Cross.
+His books have been published in Australia, UK and France, where his fiction was used in the national Baccalaureat exam.

 He wrote the screenplay for the short film Accidents which was shown at the Venice Film Festival and other festivals around the world.
 From 2000 to 2005 he was managing editor of AA Directions which rose from fifth to most-read magazine in NZ with nearly a million readers.
 The National Business Review called this relaunch 'one of the most remarkable transformations in New Zealand media history'.